Barry Newman: Career

 After Petrocelli, Newman starred in the film City on Fire with Henry Fonda and Ava Gardner, then in Disney's Amy.
 He starred or co-starred in more than 20 TV movies of the week, including ABC's King Crab, which won the ABC Theater Award.
 He also co-starred in several miniseries, including Fatal Vision.
 Variety called Newman "The Spencer Tracy of the 80s".

-In 1989, Barry Newman starred with Suzanne Pleshette in the television series Nightingales.
+In 1989, Newman starred with Suzanne Pleshette in the television series Nightingales.
 In the early 1990s, Newman starred in the BBC's production of The Mirror Cracked.
 During the 1990s, Newman co-starred in Daylight, Bowfinger, and The Limey.

-Vanishing Point

-Director Richard C. Sarafian's original choice for the role of Kowalski was Gene Hackman, but 20th Century Fox insisted on using Newman.
-The film was not initially a success in the United States when it first opened in 1971, but received critical acclaim and was a commercial success in Europe.
-Since its release it has developed a cult following.

 Newman's success with the TV movie Night Games, based on the 1970 movie The Lawyer, led to the TV series Petrocelli, starring Newman as a lawyer who lives and works in the fictional town of San Remo, Arizona (filmed in Tucson, Arizona).
 He was nominated for an Emmy in 1975 for Outstanding Lead Actor in a Drama Series, and in 1976, for a Golden Globe.

+Personal life

+Newman was married to Angela G. Newman from 1994 to 2007, and again from 2018 until his death.
+He was a resident of Midtown Manhattan.

+Newman died at Columbia University Irving Medical Center on May 11, 2023, at the age of 92.
+According to The New York Times, during treatment for back pain, he contracted a lung infection that spread to his spine and heart.
+His widow was his sole survivor.